Time: 09.00 - 17.00 hrs with flexible time schedules and breaks

 Participants will be invited to adopt the Writing Process Approach in drafting and revising a 500-word Introduction section to be submitted ahead of the course and they will receive individual trainer feedback on these writing samples during the course.
 The Introduction section is generally considered a challenge because, here, the author is expected to communicate the background, purpose and relevance of research not only to specialists but also to related fields.

 Course participants will equally be asked to select and submit a published research article authored by a leading scientist in their field.
-During the course, they will refer to this model research article when exploring the structural elements of style that make up text genre, again based on the Writing Process Approach.
+During the course, they will refer to this model research article when exploring the structural elements of style that make up text genre.
+Participants will additionally take part in a writing experiment, again based on the Writing Process Approach.
 Finally, participants will be encouraged to put gained insight into practice by finalizing and revising a second writing sample, for which they will again receive trainer feedback with regard to language correctness and style.
-This second writing sample is to be submitted within three days of the final course day.
+This second writing sample is to be submitted within three days of the thinal course day.

 Course activities will include